 Our aged care system is currently world class.
 However, people are living longer thanks to better health and better health care.
-The Australian Government currently spends more than $14 billion a year on aged care, and this will increase to approximately $17.5 billion by 2016-17.

 We need to make some fundamental changes, now, to ensure the system:

 - is sustainable and affordable

 - offers choice and puts control back into the hands of consumers

 - encourages businesses to invest and grow